NeonLaw/codebase/README.md

 ## Legal

 Copyright 2021 Neon Law.
-Licensed under the [Neon License](LICENSE.md).
-The Neon License is the same as the Apache License Version 2 with the additional disclaimer that nothing provided herein is legal advice.
+Licensed under the [Apache License Version 2](LICENSE.md).

 Please contact us if you have any questions at support@neonlaw.com.